 I have traveled around Kurdistan extensively but, as I said, in Iraq proper I have only visited Mosul.

 - Erbil – The capital of Kurdistan has been inhabited since the 28th century B.C.
 Check my Travel Guide to Erbil.

 - Historical villages – From Lalish to Amedi, the region is filled with loads of historically-rich tiny villages.

 - Epic mountains – The dramatic landscape around Soran and Rawandiz is the most stunning mountain scenery I have seen in the Middle East.

 - Saddam Hussein’s Heritage – From abandoned palaces to museums portraying his atrocities against the Kurds, Sadam’s legacy won’t leave you indifferent.

 - Mosul – The second largest city in Iraq and the cultural capital, which I visited after the liberation from ISIS.
 Read about the experience.

 For more information, read my 2-week itinerary to Kurdistan

-Independent travel – Traveling independently around Kurdistan is totally doable.
+Moving around the country by public transportation is easy.
 Typically, locals travel in shared taxis but you can also find mini-buses between major cities.
-Hitchhiking is also possible.
-For more information (and inspiration) read my Tales of backpacking in Kurdistan.
+Hitchhiking is possible in Kurdistan, but not sure if it’s doable in Iraq.